 Earn Your Wings

-So, you’re down to your last lesson.
+Therefore, you are down to your last lesson.
 Good job.
 All that you have learned will be put to test in the final lesson.
 You will be flying a course that flies you over Los Santos and back to the airport, but you will be performing stunts at certain checkpoints.

 Yes, you heard me correct, you will be flying around doing while knife and invert maneuvers, so hopefully you have gotten the hang of it by now.